balmli/no.almli.heatingcontroller/README.md

 - Turn socket on if 'low price' and off if 'high price'

+#### Low prices trigger X of Y hours of the day starting at Z

+The 'Low prices [x] of [y] hours of the day starting at [z]' trigger can be used to charge an eletric car if the utility price is low.
+The 'Comfort mode' / 'ECO mode' is not taken into consideration for this trigger.

+##### Example

+Charge the car between 22:00 and 07:00, but only charge the 6 hours with the lowest utility price.

+Needs one flow:

+- When: "Low prices '6' of '9' hours of the day starting at '22'"
+- And: Logic 'low_price' is equal to 'yes'
+- Then: Turn charging on, Else: Turn charging off

 #### Average price condition

 The 'Current price is [x] percent above / below today's average' conditions will compare the current price to the average price for the whole day.